jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.9.6 EdgePreservingMeanFilter
+#### 7.9.7 EdgePreservingMeanFilter

-Performs a simple edge-preserving mean filter on an input image.
+Performs a simple edge-preserving mean filter on an input image..

 *Parameters*: